- Prepping is not crazy

 Our research shows that for a random person, the chance of a sudden disaster and the chance of a meaningful decline in the systems around them (like food and water) or personal emergencies like sudden and long unemployment is about the same.

-Sometimes one topic like flooding can be both sudden and gradual.
+Sometimes one topic, like flooding, can be both sudden and gradual.
 If you live near sea level on the coastline, storms and climate change create the very real risks of both a sudden flood and a gradual erosion of the coast, which results in economic disaster (home prices tank) and displacement (where will all those people go?)

 We’re admittedly making some educated guesses.
-Because of the last few decades of relative peace and prosperity – and by sweeping the underlying costs under the rug – people have just assumed things are getting better.
-Since this is looking forward into the future rather than only using historical data, we are piecing together estimates and predictions from various experts and subjects.
+Because of the last few decades of relative peace and prosperity — and by sweeping the underlying costs under the rug — people have just assumed things are getting better.
+Since we’re looking forward into the future rather than only using historical data, we are piecing together estimates and predictions from various experts and subjects.

 It’s reasonable to look at recent events as a proxy for the kinds of slow decline issues we’re likely to face.
 A few examples:

 - Generally worse weather.
-Most places on the planet are seeing year over year changes in their climate.
+Most places on the planet are seeing year-over-year changes in their climate.
 More heat, more cold, more flooding, less rain, etc.

 - Food.
 The industrialization of our food system is quite literally killing us.
 Recent trends around local and organic food and advancements in tech like indoor farming are great.
 But there could still be situations where a local food supply is tainted, food flies off the shelves due to an emergency, crop and livestock yields suddenly drop due to weird weather or water issues, etc.

 - Declining fundamentals of a free society.
 Between the erosion of net neutrality, the invasiveness of government spying, gridlock in Washington, and an uneducated voting base, we may find ourselves without the fundamentals need for a free and prospering society.